-After the parties had filed their respective memoranda, the court, considering the fact that - the gun and shot Concepcion but another suspect still at-large by the name of Sonny Catelo.
+Jr. the accused was holding the victim's left arm; and the statement of Manolito Gascon, the driver of the gun and shot Concepcion but another suspect still at-large by the name of Sonny Catelo.
 But the prosecution insists that Simborio was present, was the one who identified the victim, and was in fact holding the victim's arm when the latter was fired upon.